brevzin/cpp_proposals/xxxx_cbegin/cbegin.md

 }
 ```

-We the negated constraint to prefer the `const C&` overload even for non-const arguments.
+I negated the constraint to prefer the `const C&` overload even for non-const arguments.

 But we didn't introduce a C++20 iteration model to then go back and give us more work to keep two models in lock-step.
 The C++20 one on its own is hard enough, and is a better model.
 We should just commit to it.

 # Act V: A Concluding Proposal

-The status quo is that we have an algorithm named `cbegin` whose job is to provide a `const_iterator`, but it does not always do that, and sometimes it doesn't even provide a mutable iterator.
+The status quo is that we have an algorithm named `cbegin` whose job is to provide a constant iterator, but it does not always do that, and sometimes it doesn't even provide a mutable iterator.
 This is an unfortunate situation.

-We can resolve this by extending `std::ranges::cbegin` and `std::ranges::cend` to conditionally wrap their provided range's `iterator`/`sentinel` pairs to ensure that the result is a `const_iterator`, and use these tools to build up a `views::const_` range adapter.
+We can resolve this by extending `std::ranges::cbegin` and `std::ranges::cend` to conditionally wrap their provided range's `iterator`/`sentinel` pairs to ensure that the result is a constant iterator, and use these tools to build up a `views::const_` range adapter.
 This completely solves the problem without any imposed boilerplate per range.

 However, `std::cbegin` and `std::cend` are harder to extend and seem not worth doing so.
 This means that `std::cbegin` and `std::ranges::cbegin` do different things, but `std::rbegin` and `std::ranges::rbegin` _already_ do different things. `std::ranges::rbegin` is already a superior `std::rbegin`, so having `std::ranges::cbegin` be a superior `std::cbegin` only follows from that.